bitfocus/companion-module-ltn-schedule/companion/HELP.md

 **Targets publish status** | Shows if the selected push targets are disabled/enabled/pushing/error.
 **Skippable status** | Shows if the skip action is possible, or on cooldown.
 **Ad trigger status** | Shows if an ad can be triggered or if one is currently running.
+**Breaking live status** | Shows if breaking live can be enabled, and if it is active **PNG Overlay status** | Shows if the overlay is active or not.
+**HTML5 Overlay status** | Shows if the overlay is active or not.
+**Hold status** | Shows if the current element has the hold property enabled or not, or if it is currently being held.

 ## Presets